johannzapf/bitcointerminal/README.md

 1. Run Application.main() for each payment process you want to initiate

 ## Versions
-There are two, incompatible versions of this application:
+There are two incompatible versions of this application:
 1. Version A
     * can be found on the *signaturecard*-Branch
     * is only compatible with the *signaturecard*-Branch of the applet